golemfactory/yagna-docs/extensions/cli.md

 # Creating your own extension

-Developers are required to build their extension as a standalone binary; the programming language can be of their choosing.
+Developers are required to build their extensions as standalone binaries; the programming language can be of their choosing.

 ## Environment variables